t33j-sec/digitalPortCheatSheet/README.md

 Things to work on:

-    * Add Port -> Service functionality.
+* Add Port -> Service Functionality
-    * Figure out how to not have to delete text inside submission box manually.
+* Figure out how to not have to delete text inside submission box manually
-    * Error Handling
+* Error Handling:
 	* 	Service/Proto not found
-      * Bad input
+	* 	Bad Input
 * Add TCP/UDP Options
+* Add SSL Options